christopherthai/phase-1-final-project/README.md

    json-server --watch songDb.json
    ```

-3. Right-click on the `index.html` file (or the main HTML file of your project) in the file explorer.
+3. Right-click on the `index.html` file in the file explorer.
 4. Select `Open with Live Server` from the context menu.
 5. The application should now be running, and a new browser tab will open displaying the application.
-The Live Server will automatically reload the page whenever you make changes to the files.

 ## Wireframe